 3D Doppler radar-based launch monitor.
 Captures real-time data on important swing factors such as clubhead and ball speed, carry distance, and smash factor.
 Also reads spin, apex height, vertical launch angle, plus flight time.
 Records and examines data through Mevo app.

 Most users have experienced difficulty using the device indoors.
 High price for inconsistent readings.

-Will work anywhere you're practicing your golf swing.
-You don't even need to be hitting balls to use this tracking tool, it measures the speed of the club head movement through the hitting area.
-You also can measure the speed of the club head during the back swing to determine consistency.
+Will work anywhere you're practicing your swing.
+You don't even need to be hitting balls to use this tracking tool, it measures the speed of the clubhead movement through the hitting area.
+Measures the speed of the clubhead during the backswing to determine consistency.

 You'll have to manually track the data, as the radar doesn't automatically store it.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 When you watch professional golfers play, you’re probably always amazed at how easy they make the game seem.
 They always know exactly what club to hit from where on the course, and they always seem to dial in the correct distance.

 The secret?
 Beyond daily practice, the pros have tons of data available to them.
 A pro player, along with a caddy and a personal teacher, has studied his or her swing from multiple angles.
 The pro has every measurement you can imagine available.